Kayne Anderson NextGen Energy & Infrastructure, Inc.

 Tax Character of Distributions

-The table below summarizes the tax character of our distributions since inception.
+The table below summarizes the tax character of our distributions for the past ten years.

 Information on Tax Character of Distributions

-4) This estimate is based on our anticipated earnings and profits for fiscal 2020.
+5) This estimate is based on the fund’s anticipated earnings and profits.
 The final determination of the tax character of distributions will not be determinable until after the end of the fiscal year and may differ substantially from this preliminary information.

-KMF uses leverage in the form of unsecured notes, preferred stock and revolving bank credit facilities to acquire additional portfolio investments consistent with its investment objective and strategies.
-Under normal conditions, our policy is to utilize leverage in an amount that represents approximately 30% of the fund’s total assets, but the amount of leverage we utilize can vary based on market conditions.
+KMF uses leverage in the form of unsecured notes, preferred stock, and revolving bank facilities to acquire portfolio investments consistent with its investment objective and strategies.
+We currently utilize leverage in an amount that represents approximately 20% to 25% of the fund’s total assets, but the amount of leverage we utilize can vary based on market conditions.